vinayswamik/QRE-FeMoco/README.md

 ## Resource Estimation Using Qualtran

 ### Trotterized QPE
 To address the challenges faced with Q#, I moved to using Qualtran, a Python-based resource estimation framework developed by Google.
-I reimplemented the first-order Trotterized QPE algorithm in Qualtran, estimating the FeMoco resources by considering just the first one million Hamiltonian terms to keep the problem tractable.
+I reimplemented the first-order Trotterized QPE algorithm in Qualtran, estimating the FeMoco resources by considering just the first 100k Hamiltonian terms to keep the problem tractable.
 #### Trotter Results

 ### Double Factorized (DF) Qubitized QPE